Jersey Museum Visual Story

 The first floor

-This floor has a gallery space that is currently closed.
+This floor has a gallery space with an exhibitions.

 The second floor